Skip to main content

 Example finding: "You're using Process Builder, which will be retired in 2027.
 Recommend migrating to Flows before EOL."

-Warning Signs Your Org Needs a Health Check
+What Are the Warning Signs Your Org Needs a Health Check?

-Not sure if you need a health check?
+Not sure if you need one?
 Here are the telltale signs:

 1. Users Complain Salesforce is "Slow" or "Clunky"